 - Wipe closet doors inside and out- This will not only remove dust and fingerprints but it will help sanitize those germs that have been growing all throughout the sick season.
 Give the window sill a swipe too.

-- Dust fan/ light fixtures- Hit wooden blades with wood cleaner to help repel the dust.
+- Dust fan/ light fixtures- Hit wooden blades with a wood cleaner to help repel the dust.

 - Vacuum or sweep/mop– Be sure to get under the bed and dressers to gather up dust bunnies, toys, and those socks you have been looking for.